 Petrologic and isotopic analyses, thermodynamic modeling, and experimental trials have been conducted for a number of brachinites and brachinite-like achondrites (Gardner-Vandy and Lauretta, 2011; Gardner-Vandy et al., 2012, 2013).
 Evidence from these studies led to the conclusion that residual phases matching the mineralogy and mineral compositions of the brachinites could be attained through significant partial melting (1431% at ~1250°C) and melt removal on an FeO-rich (~Fa3740), R chondrite-like parent body (but not genetically related to known R chondrites).
 It was demonstrated that most of the brachinites formed under such a scenario at an oxygen fugacity of ~IW1, while that for Brachina was slightly more oxidizing at ~IW.
 Reduction of highly oxidized R-chondrite-like precursor material to brachinite compositions likely proceeded through depletion of primary water from hydrated minerals (e.g. hornblende and phlogopite) during the melting process (Gardner-Vandy et al., 2013).
 In a similar manner, Sosa et al. (2017) employed multiple modeling techniques and conducted melting experiments utilizing R4 chondrite LAP 03639 in an effort to attain the composition of the GRA 06128/9 meteorite, considered to be a likely representative of the brachinite parent body feldspathic crust.
 Their results demonstrate that an R chondrite-like precursor asteroid can undergo low-degree partial melting (~1620%) at 1140°C at an oxygen fugacity of ~IW to produce a brachinite-like residue and a complementary evolved melt with a composition like that of GRA 06128/9.

 If the isotopically and petrographically diverse suite of brachinites did originate on a common ancient heterogeneous parent body, then its size should be commensurate with the low degree of heating exhibited by some of the known samples.
-Given a scenario in which the brachinites all derive from a common parent body, the range of the group might be too narrowly defined, and perhaps some of the brachinite-like achondrites such as Zag (b), Divnoe, and NWA 5400 also share a genetic relationship.
+Given a scenario in which the brachinites all derive from a common parent body, the range of the group might be too narrowly defined, and perhaps some of the brachinite-like achondrites such as Zag (b) and Divnoe also share a genetic relationship.

 Although the brachinite parent body still comprises a relatively small number of representative samples in our collections, a significant number of new samples have recently been found in Northwest Africa (some of which may eventually be determined to be paired); these include NWA 595, NWA 3151, NWA 4042, NWA 4872, NWA 4874, NWA 4876, NWA 4882, NWA 4969, NWA 5191, NWA 5471, and NWA 6349.
 Despite the fact that the Austalian brachinite Reid 027 was found in close proximity to Reid 013 (a portion of which is classified under the synonyms Nova 003 and Window Butte) establishing a definite likelihood for their pairing, the two brachinites exhibit differences in both grain size and plagioclase composition; for some investigators, these variations support the decision to maintain their independent status until more thorough comparisons can be made.
 Although the FeO-rich LEW 88763 is currently classified as a brachinite, new analyses by Day et al. (2015) led them to propose a reclassification as anomalous achondrite, possibly related to the ungrouped achondrite NWA 6704 pairing group.